Frequently Asked Questions

 Can you explain the Block Plan and what a typical day is like?

-The Block Plan is one class at a time, usually Monday through Friday, generally 9 to noon.
-This lasts for 3-and-a-half weeks (ending on a Wednesday); students get a long weekend, and then it starts again the following Monday.
+The Block Plan is one class at a time, usually Monday through Friday, 9 a.m. to noon.
+This lasts for three-and-a-half weeks (ending on the fourth Wednesday); students get a long weekend, and then it starts again the following Monday.
 This happens four times a semester, with two semesters a year, so the credits work out the same as a school on the semester system—just with a lot more intensity, depth and flexibility.

 See The Block Plan and What's a Block.